chuushi/CoreProtect-Lookup-Web-Interface/README.md

 CoreProtect Web Lookup Interface (CP WLI)
 =========================================

-_Next update v0.5.1-alpha coming by late January of 2016._
+_Nightly Update will continue throughout the rest of the January of 2016._

 A flexible lookup web interface for CoreProtect 2.